 It was 1966 when Egidio Capaccini, together with other partners, founded the copper wire drawing company that would later become a manufacturer of telephone cables for general use and simple technologies.
 He had the intuition to invest in a traditional sector.
 He saw that rushing innovation would have upset not only the way of seeing – but also the way of imagining – the future.
 Only eight years later, when the company was growing and achieving significant results, Egidio died suddenly, leaving 51% of the company’s shares to his wife Elba.

 Speaking of Egidio, Albano says: “My father-in-law had vision, far-sightedness and stubbornness.”
 When he passed away, I was only 23 years old and had been married to his daughter Marta for about a year.
 It was not an easy time for the family and the company.
-The company had potential but we couldn’t exploit it even though we had a majority holding.
-So I decided to move with a leveraged buyout, a structured finance operation used to acquire a company by exploiting its debt capacity.
+The company had potential, but we couldn’t exploit it even though we had a majority holding.
+So, I decided to move with a leveraged buyout, a structured finance operation used to acquire a company by exploiting its debt capacity.
 A challenging and risky step for a guy in his early twenties.
-With the unconditional help of the Cassa di Risparmio di Città di Castello I bought the remaining 49%.
+With the unconditional help of the Cassa di Risparmio di Città di Castello, I bought the remaining 49%.
 I had no money, I was offering bills of exchange as collateral.
-There were so many fears, so many uncertainties but, finally, we had the company.
+There were so many fears and so many uncertainties, but finally, we had the company.
 All that remained was to make it fly”.

 Pieve Santo Stefano was no longer enough.
 Before that, in 1988, a plant was opened in Sicily, near Catania.
-In 2008, Tratos Cavi planted its flag across the border, inaugurating a branch in England, near Liverpool.
-Today more than 350 employees (250 of whom are based in Pieve Santo Stefano) contribute to a turnover of almost 130 million euro per year.
+In 2008, Tratos Cavi planted its flag across the border, inaugurating a branch in England near Liverpool.
+Today, more than 350 employees (250 of whom are based in Pieve Santo Stefano) contribute to a turnover of almost 130 million euros per year.

 Fifty percent of production is exported: China, Brazil, the United States and European countries such as England, Spain, Germany, Iceland and Finland are the main markets.